taggatron/bacteriamatcher/README.md

 - Choices are buttons with keyboard arrow navigation.
 - Focus states are visible; feedback uses `aria-live`.
 - Dialogs close on backdrop click or `Escape`.
+- Species challenge panel focuses the first option and announces feedback.

 ## Customization

 - Add shapes in `script.js` by extending the `shapes` array (key, label, info, svg).
 - Adjust scoring / timer logic by modifying `computeTimerForLevel` and scoring formula inside `handleChoice`.
+- Extend the species example dataset in `script.js` (`speciesExamples` object).

 ## License